 Some people will say you don’t need navigation on a landing page, but others believe you do.
 The issue with not having it at all is that some people may be looking for a specific page on your site or a different offer.
 If you provide a way for them to navigate elsewhere, you won’t lose their attention.
 You can do this with a hamburger menu, sidebar listing, traditional navigational bar or a drop-down feature.

-Markham Garage Doors serves both residential and commercial clients and offers several different services, from installation to repair.
+Markham Garage Doors serves both residential and commercial clients and offers several different services, from garage door installation to repair.
 To satisfy the needs of a range of clients, it provides different areas on the site detailing each service.
 Note the drop-down menu at the top of the page.
 The user simply hovers their mouse over the main category and can easily see the different types of products and services, as well as whether they are for residential or commercial customers.

 5. Add Social Proof